 Creativity is what separates programs that work from programs that don't.
 The discipline of putting an organization in the audience's position — and identifying what story angle would make the audience stop, read, share, or remember — is the central creative discipline of PR work.
 Programs without creative differentiation fail regardless of operational excellence.

-Creative discipline in 2026 includes operating across the full surface set: traditional earned media moments journalists want to cover, social-native content audiences want to share, AI engine retrieval optimization that produces sustained answer presence, and the broader work of making programs memorable.
+Creative discipline means operating across the full surface set: earned media moments journalists want to cover, social-native content audiences want to share, owned content that builds sustained authority, and the broader work of making programs memorable.

 5. Transparency and Honesty — The Foundation of Trust